 By Dr Vishnuvardhan Reddy Meedimale

-Pollution and poisonous air are having an adverse impact on the health of millions of children around the world, leading to severe damage to their brains and causing several thousands of deaths, according to the latest report published by the World Health Organization.
+Out of the top 10 most polluted cities in the world, seven are in India, with Gurugram having the worst air quality, as per the data released by IQAir AirVisual and Greenpeace.
+Pollution and poisonous air adversely impact the health of millions of children around the world, leading to severe damage to their brains and causing several thousands of deaths, according to the latest report published by the World Health Organization.
 The WHO study found that of all the people in the world, air pollution affects children the worst since pollutants are more often concentrated near the ground.

 Effects of air pollution on children